vagrant-landrush/landrush/README.md

     config.landrush.host_interface = 'eth0'

-Do note that if you specify an interface explicitly, it will have priority over `config.landrush.host_interface_excludes`.
+Do note that, if you specify an interface explicitly, it will have priority over `config.landrush.host_interface_excludes`.
 In other words, if `config.landrush.host_interface_excludes` is set to `[/eth[0-9]*/]`, but `config.landrush.host_interface` is set to `eth0` and `eth0` exists as an interface, the IP address of `eth0` is returned.
 The interface setting takes precedence over